opengauss-mirror/website/app/en/privacyPolicy/index.md

 Generally, we will store or retain your personal data within the retention period according to applicable laws or service agreements from the date when you obtain your personal data in the openGauss Community.
 If your personal data has exceeded the retention period and no law requires us to continue processing your specific personal data, we will delete your personal data or anonymize it according to applicable laws.

-upon your active request for the deletion of personal data, the retention period for the relevant data will be one month.
+Upon your active request for the deletion of personal data, the retention period for the relevant data will be one month.
 We will respond to your request and delete all personal data within this period.

+For service optimization, the access timestamp, IP address, request details, access status, accessed resource size, access source, and request user agent information collected based on the access quantity statistics will be automatically deleted after 10 days.

 ## 5. How We Protect Your Personal Data